tmoon/terra-oracle/README.md

 ### `run`
 This is a combination of the `fetch` and `vote` functions.
 This creates a persistent daemon with `pm2` which fetches relevant values and votes in every pre-specificed time interval (default: 15 mins).

+**Some Tidbits:**
+1. We log the voting history with timestamp, currency, price, and the tx hash/errors
+2. One can check the logs with `tail -f log/output-<NUM>.log` or `tail -f log/error-<NUM>.log`.
+3. We take care of log rotation with `pm2`
+4. One can use the `./node_modules/pm2/bin/pm2 -h` to check everything they can do with pm2!
+Especially, `./node_modules/pm2/bin/pm2 ls` to check the status of the running process.

 Relevant file: `src/run.js`

 ### `rm`